 Vacuum-supported infusion is a sustainable and reproducible moulding process for large-surface, solid or sandwich-panel constructions made of fiber-reinforced plastic.
 In closed moulds, semi-finished fibrous structures and core materials are set into structural components through the injection of fire-retardant synthetic resin systems that wet the structure entirely.
-The VAC process produces up to four flat composite parts with a surface area of between 0.5 and 50 square meters per mould per day.
+The VAC process produces up to four flat composite parts with a surface area up to 50 square meters per mould per day.

 - Structural Sandwich Bonding (AVT)

 The AVT vacuum technique is the process of combining semi-finished sheets to structural sandwich panels using selected high-strength bonding systems.
 The load-bearing surface layers, which are made of metallic or composite sheets, are bonded under pressure with the lightweight core materials and intermediate or edge profiles.
 This process is scalable within broad limits.
 Standard component surfaces vary between 0.5 and 50 square meters, with daily production of 1 to 50 parts.

 Hand lamination is the most universal method to produce laminates.
 The most important advantage is the ability to get almost all shapes, at a low cost of tooling.
 This process is used for complicated shape parts with a surface area of 0.01 to 50 square meters and a production time of 1 to 10 days per form.